 Jan has remained a driving force behind the Neighborhood Watch Program from 1996 to today.
 Helping to organize three separate watch groups, as well as organize and keep track of each of the watch groups throughout the city.

-During the past 15 years, Neighborhood Watch has had six liaisons from the police department; Gary England, Jim Edwards, Rob Romey, Brian Flavin, John Syme and Billy Pope.
+During the past 15 years, Neighborhood Watch has had six liaisons from the police department; Gary England, Jim Edwards, Rob Romey, Brian Flavin, John Syme, and Luis Virgil.
 Each Officer has brought a unique touch to the Neighborhood Watch Program.

 Currently, there are more than 50 registered watch groups in Independence.
 These numbers are rising.
 These groups represent thousands of homes in various areas throughout the City of Independence.